 Can I cancel my learner's test appointment date?

 Yes, you can cancel your appointment.
-You will get a refund if you cancel your booking on eNaTIS but remember to cancel the appointment date with the testing centre you were to write your test at to prevent a backlog.
+You will get a refund if you cancel your booking on eNaTIS but remember to cancel the appointment date with the testing centre where you were to write your test at to prevent a backlog.
 However, you can only cancel the test appointment date if you meet one of the conditions outlined below.

 - Attending a funeral (provide a death certificate)

 Here are the different ways one can contact NaTIS.

 - Location: 253 Howick Close, Waterfall Office Park, Midrand, Gauteng, South Africa

 - Postal address: Private Bag X147, Pretoria, 0001

 Making a learner's license booking in South Africa is quite easy, especially for residents of Gauteng and the Eastern Cape.
 This guide has everything you need to know about the process, essence, requirements, and timelines involved in license booking.

 DISCLAIMER: This article is for general informational purposes only and does not address individual circumstances.
 It is not a substitute for professional advice or help and should not be relied on to make decisions.
 Any action you take upon the information presented in this article is strictly at your own risk and responsibility!

 Briefly.co.za recently published an article about checking whether you have outstanding traffic fines.
 A motorist who defies road safety rules endangers the lives of other road users.
 As a result, they can either go to jail or pay fines as punishment for their offences to stop them from repeating the same mistakes.